 I should know – I’ve already been four times.
 Each time I’ve gone, it’s been a little different.
 The first time was back in 2014 when I was visiting Scotland with my mum.
 And mum told me about this great company she’d heard of called Rabbie’s Tours.
 They had this ideal 3-day tour to the Isle of Skye from Edinburgh, you see, and it was just what we wanted.

-The tour was a perfect way to be introduced to this magnificent landscape.
+The small-group tour was a perfect way to be introduced to this magnificent landscape.
 Mum and I held onto those fond memories of Skye, Scotland, and Rabbie’s Tours for years to come.
 So much so that when I moved to Scotland in 2020, I applied for a job with Rabbie’s.

 Bring on my second trip to the Isle of Skye – I did the same 3-day tour but this time we explored a few new areas as we were travelling in a cooler season.
 And travelling as a member of Rabbie’s Tours made me see Skye in a different light, seeing what excited people and what drew them in.

 My third trip was prompted by a friend of mine who had been living in Scotland for nearly two years and who had never made the trip to Skye.
 The second she told me I knew I had to rectify it.
 That night I started planning our self-drive tour of Skye.
 Luckily for my friend, I am a bit of a planner and thoroughly enjoy taking control of the to-do list.
 If this was to be her only trip to Skye, I knew she had to see the iconic spots, so I started there.

 My final trip was with Rabbie’s, but not on a tour, as part of a volunteering expedition.
 Joined by several of my colleagues, we paired with a charity organisation called Staffin Trust and restored the pathways around Lealt Falls.
 You can read all about that experience here.